prijs/pri-docs/src/pages/auto-prefetch/index.md

 # Auto prefetch

-`pri` can cache all bundle chunk files in service worker!
+`pri` can cache all bundle chunk files!

 In this way, **It won't send any network request while page jumpping!**